mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ## Example

+The HTML version of this file can be seen on [GitHub](https://htmlpreview.github.io/?https://github.com/mittelmark/DGTcl/blob/master/pandoc-tcl-filter/Readme.html)-

 Tcl code can be embedded either within single backtick marks where the first backtick is immediately followed by the string tcl and the the tcl code such as in the following example: